 Squamish High Falls Creek Campsite

-The campsite is less than two kilometers from the High Falls Creek trailhead.
+High Falls Creek Campsite is less than two kilometers past the High Falls Creek trailhead, which can easily be found and pinned on Google Maps (before you lose your data connection).
 The location of this post is the campsite itself.
 It is clearly marked with the usual “recreation site” sign.
 The campsite is free and usually pretty quiet.
 There are zero facilities here, just a lovely picturesque camping area with no designated spots.
-You can make fires if there’s no fire ban in place.
+Fires are permitted but do check for any province wide fire bans during summer months.
 Set up camp here and then make your way to the trail head about 1 - 2 km before the campsite.

 High Falls Creek Trail